tasgalc2-glitch/CS50-Final-Project---Machine-Learning-Data-Pipeline/README.md

 ## Description

-This project is a reusable machine learning pipeline built in Python.
-It automates common steps in a machine learning workflow, including loading data, cleaning missing values, separating features and targets, splitting data into training and testing sets, scaling features, training a classification model, and evaluating model performance.
+This project is a reusable machine learning pipeline built in Python that analyzes the **Heart Disease** csv dataset from the UC Irvine Machine Learning Repository.
+It automates common steps in a machine learning workflow, including loading data, cleaning missing values, separating features and targets, splitting data into training and testing sets, scaling features, training a classification model, predicting heart disease in new patients, and evaluating model performance.

-The goal of this project is to create a simple framework that makes the machine learning workflow more organized and easier to reuse across different datasets.
+The goal of this project is to create a simple framework that can predict heart disease in new patient data and making a machine learning workflow that is organized and easy to reuse across different chronic disease datasets.

 ## Features